 The memes are snarky, but in the words of Jay Watts, memes really are not that hard.
 “It doesn’t look human” may pass in a feminist theory class, but it is the product of lazy thinking.

 First, it’s not all that apparent that the embryo looks non-human to start with.
 The memes usually assert, “This is what the abortion bans protect, not your daughter or sister.”
 One only need look at images of embryos in the womb to see the memes are usually overstating their case.
 Indeed, as Helen Watt points out, an embryologist could simply say “Well, that’s exactly how human beings look at that stage of development.”
-Given the embryo doesn’t die and thus gives rise to a different organism (like some plants do, such as ferns), or that it doesn’t combine with any new tissue to entirely rewire its own genome (that already occured at conception), it seems odd to think the embryo still needs to “become human.”
+Given the embryo doesn’t die and thus gives rise to a different organism (like some plants do, such as ferns), or that it doesn’t combine with any new tissue to entirely rewire its own genome (that already occurred at conception), it seems odd to think the embryo still needs to “become human.”